 Spouse loss, kidney problems and after

 In 2015, Rukminidath was hospitalised due to kidney problems.
 She had lost her husband a short while ago, and this had taken a toll on her health.
 Losing a spouse of many years can have a significant impact on an elderly person’s physical and mental health.
-While grief can easily morph into Major Depression, other defects include hormonal imbalances that lead to a reduced immunity.
+While grief can easily morph into Major Depression, other defects include hormonal imbalances that lead to reduced immunity.
 This can have a devastating near-permanent effect on the health of seniors.

-Decision to approach a home-care provider
+The decision to approach a home-care provider

 Padmaja and her husband wanted to be sure that she would have support by the time she was well enough to head home.
 To this end, on the advice of a family friend they reached out to Life Circle, a home care provider, and asked for a caregiver to be placed with them at the hospital before discharge.
-This allowed Padmaja, Rukminidath and the caregiver to get their bearings on the situation and form a good working relationship wherein Rukminidath could be well taken care of.
+This allowed Padmaja, Rukminidath, and the caregiver to get their bearings on the situation and form a good working relationship wherein Rukminidath could be well taken care of.
 Recent research has also found that bringing in a caregiver before discharge reduces the frequency of readmission for elderly individuals.

 Senior home care: In the words of the family caregiver

 Padmaja is very appreciative of the young women who comprise Life Circle’s caregiving workforce.
 She says, “It is amazing that at that young age they take so much responsibility”.